artists, writers, creators and facilitators

-I work full time as a freelance illustrator, creating and selling illustrated collections.
+I work as a freelance illustrator, creating and selling illustrated collections.
 I also take on commissions and collaborations and have had my work published in magazines and journals including Breathe; Ernest Journal; Simple Things; Severine; Halo Lit; Barefoot Diaries; and Unpsychology Magazine.

 My first book ‘The Squawks’ was published by Raw Mixture in April 2014, followed by a collaborative project with my sister Sarah who wrote 'Lilly Mae'.
 I wrote and illustrated 'Squiggle Bee', published in November 2015.

 I have designed and illustrated a number of books for Raw Mixture Publishing including ‘Soul Manifestos & Pieces of Joy’, ‘Soul Meditations’ and 'Blue Marble' all written by Steve Thorp.
 I designed the cover art layout for 'Faces in the Water' by Sarah Mahfoudh.
 I also illustrated 'Surviving the Tsunami of Grief' written by Katrina Taee and Wendelien McNicoll.

 I am an author, editor and occasional illustrator.
 I write and illustrate children’s books for all ages, including Young Adult fiction.
 Through my books, I strive to promote confidence, emotional resilience, diversity and equality.

 I love to create compelling characters who challenge stereotypes and who encourage young readers to ask questions about the world around them.

 There's always magic in the stories I write as well as lots of humour and a healthy dose of adventure.